KS3cur1ty/Lynx/README.md

 - Hybrid Encryption
 - Takes screenshots and sends them
 - Logs are sent every 60 seconds by default
+- No X dependency

+## Limitations
+- Needs to be run with root permissions
+- Not so stealthy
+- Currently supports only sending logs by email.
+FTP support will soon be added :)

 ## Getting Started
 ### Prerequisites